huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 ---

-## Step 2 â€“ Understand the property and belongings
+## Step 2 — Understand the property and belongings

 Next, we get a clear picture of the home and its contents.